 Can I get alimony in Georgia?

-Alimony or spousal support is available in Georgia, but there is no cut-and-dried way of determining what's fair as there is in child support.
-The parties can agree to it, or the Court may grant it after examining all the factors at play in a particular case.
+Alimony or spousal support is available in Georgia, but there is no cut-and-dried way of determining what’s fair as there is in child support.
+The parties can agree to it, or the Court may grant it after examining all the relevant factors in a particular case.
 Asking for the right amount of alimony requires the expertise of an experienced attorney.

 How is child support determined?

 Like many states, Georgia has adopted a child support calculator (worksheet and schedules) to determine child support.
 The non-custodial parent pays child support to the custodial parent.
 In some cases, such as shared custody cases, deviations from the child support amount are appropriate.
-This is best left to attorneys, as the Court determines whether a deviation is warranted based on fact presented.
+This is best left to attorneys, as the Court determines whether a deviation is warranted based on facts presented.

 How will the court divide our property?

 Georgia is an “equitable distribution” state, meaning assets and liabilities are to be divided fairly.
 In general, marital property is property acquired during the marriage, including pensions and 401(k)s.
 If the divorce involves substantial assets, it is imperative to be represented by a family law attorney.